awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 ## Amazon Data Lifecycle Manager<a name="automate-snapshots"></a>

 You can create, retain, and delete snapshots manually, or you can use Amazon Data Lifecycle Manager to manage your snapshots for you\.
-For more information, see [Data Lifecycle Manager](snapshot-lifecycle.md)\.
+For more information, see [Amazon Data Lifecycle Manager](snapshot-lifecycle.md)\.

 ## Considerations<a name="ebs-create-snapshot-limitations"></a>